The $\operatorname{E}_2^{hC_6}$-homology of $\mathbb{R}P^2$ and $\mathbb{R}P^2 \wedge \mathbb{C}P^2$: The homotopy fixed point spectral sequence for E2hC2 sm V(0)

 implying $d_3(u^{-3})=\alpha^3u^{-1} u_1$. \end{proof}

 All $d_3$ differentials are injective, so the sources of these differentials vanish on the $E_4$-page.
-The differentials are not surjective, however, and we are left with copies of $\mathbb{F}_4$ generated by powers of $\alpha$ at the targets of these differentials on the $E_4$-page.
+The differentials are not surjective, and their cokernels are copies of $\mathbb{F}_4$ generated by powers of $\alpha$.
 This can be seen in \Cref{fig:E7_page}.